Duane Kuiper: Broadcasting career

 Kuiper's broadcasting career began while still a player, hosting his own KNBR radio show from 1982 to 1985.
 After retiring from playing baseball, Kuiper provided commentary for the Giants from 1986 to 1992.
 With uncertainty over whether the Giants would move to Florida for the 1993 season, Kuiper left for a one-year stint with the expansion Colorado Rockies.
 Kuiper returned to broadcast for the Giants in 1994, where he has remained since.

 Kuiper's call of Bonds' 715th home run to pass Babe Ruth is considered the historic call for that home run, as radio announcer Dave Flemming's microphone cut out at the exact moment the ball was hit.
 Kuiper made the TV call for Barry Bonds' historic 756th home run which broke Hank Aaron's record (although the historic call is that of KNBR radio announcer Jon Miller).
-Kuiper's call of Bonds' 756th career home run: